rsa-tools/motif_discovery_clusters/README.md

 [2] Smaller clusters are left out of the analysis, as the statistical approaches in this protocol require at least ~10-15 sequences.

 [3] A crucial parameter to evaluate the results of motif discovery is to estimate the rate of false positives (FP).
-RSAT programs compute a significance score, which is the minus log of the expected number of false positives (\(\text{e-value} = 10^{-\text{sig}}\)).
-For example, a motif associated with a significance of 1 should be considered as poorly significant, since on average we would expect \(10^{-1} = 0.1\) false positives, i.e. one FP every 10 random trials.
-In contrast, a significance of e.g. 16 is very promising, since on average such a result would be expected every \(10^{-16}\) random trials.
+RSAT programs compute a significance score, which is the minus log of the expected number of false positives.
+For example, a motif associated with a significance of 1 should be considered as poorly significant, since on average we would expect 0.1 false positives, i.e. one FP every 10 random trials.
+In contrast, a significance of e.g. 16 is very promising, since on average such a result would be expected every 10E-16 random trials.
 However, the theoretical significance relies on the correctness of the background model (computed here as k-mer and dyad frequencies in the whole set of promoters).
 In some cases, sets of plant promoters can discard from the theoretical model, due to heterogeneity of the input (e.g. inclusion of repetitive sequences).
 The negative control consists in measuring the significance obtained by submitting a random selection of promoters from the organism of interest (maize in the example).
 Although each of these genes is likely to be regulated by one or more transcription factors (and its promoter should contain corresponding binding sites), in principle the random set as a whole should not be co-regulated, so that the elements would differ from gene to gene, and there should thus be no over-represented motif in their promoters.

 [4] Should the connection to the server interrupt it might be safer to go back and choose 'email' as delivery option.